Chemistry Undergraduate Scholarships

 To be considered for all available chemistry summer research and academic year scholarships, log in and complete the General Application on your WiSH Dashboard.
 The Chemistry Undergraduate Scholarships application opens in late December and closes in early February.
 During this open period, you can find the application under “Other Recommended Opportunities” on your WiSH Dashboard.
 The department’s Fellowships and Scholarships Committee will review all completed applications and evaluate which scholarships are best suited to an individual student on the basis of merit and/or financial need.
 Award recipients are notified in mid-April.

 Conditions of Award

 Recipients of academic year scholarships must be enrolled full-time for the semester(s) they receive the award.
-Recipients of the summer research scholarships must enroll in at least one credit of research for the summer term.
+Recipients of the summer research scholarships must enroll in and pay tuition for at least one credit of research for the summer term.
 Summer research award recipients must also commit to working at least 30 hours per week for eight weeks during the summer, or 240 hours over the entire summer.
 Appropriate accommodations will be made based on public health circumstances.
 Students cannot receive both the UW-Madison Hilldale/Holstrom Research Fellowship and a chemistry summer research scholarship for the same summer.